- Events Calendar

 - Sheep Show

 - St Patrick’s Day

 A unique exploration of the anthropology of Irish Food

 One of the highlights of the weekend will be a recreation of the prehistoric Fulacht Fiadh.
 Dating from the Neolithic period, this ancient cooking method will be demonstrated using meat from the ancient mhaol cow which dates from the Bronze Age and is mentioned in the famous epic the Mayo Táin.
-A varied list of academic lecturers will speak over the weekend with more details to be released over the coming weeks.

 Speaking about Hearth and Community, Chris McCarthy, Manager at Achill Tourism said, “We are really excited to be announcing this extremely unique and academically focused event.
 Food has played such an important role throughout the ages and here in Achill many of those traditions are still being handed down from generation to generation.
 We want to share this knowledge and dive even deeper into the history of food in the West of Ireland, at the same time supporting our local food producers and businesses.
 We hope that this event will grow over the years and provide a longer and more sustainable tourism season on Achill.”